If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 With that in mind, you can genuinely turn just about anything into a drinking game if you’re creative enough.
-If you need any ideas to start, we’ve rounded up 20 of the best drinking games for you to break out during your next party whether it’s big or small.
+If you need any ideas to start, we’ve rounded up 24 of the best drinking games for you to break out during your next party whether it’s big or small.

-3. Do or Drink Game
+2. Do or Drink Game

 Oh, so you haven’t heard of the newest, most exciting drinking card game Do or Drink?
 Let us enlighten you.
 The drinking game for two is honestly quite easy and we’re sure you and your favorite drinking buddy will get a kick out of it.
 Start by separating the black and white cards into two different piles.
 The first player will then draw a white card and read it out loud.
 They will then do what it says and then the other player will choose a white card and do what it says.
 Continue on until one of you picks up a “DRAW” white card, in which that player must now pick up a black card, do what that says or drink.
 If the player does the task successfully, they can keep the card and use it as a point.
 At the end, count the number of black cards you both have and then you’ll have your winner.

-6. Flip Cup
+5. Flip Cup

 Perhaps more than any other drinking game on this list, Flip Cup is the one that can cause the most chaos and the most mess — but it’s often the most fun.
 Participants split up into two teams and line either side of a table with a cup of beer or liquor.
 When the game starts, players on either side have to finish their drink, put the lip of the cup on the table edge and then flip it over (using only their fingertips) back into the right-side-up position before the next person can start.

-7. King’s Cup
+8. King’s Cup

 Whether you call it Ring of Fire, Circle of Death, or King’s Cup, the rules to this excellent drinking card game are the same.
 Players sit around a table with a beer in the center and a deck of cards spiraled out around it.
 Each person takes a turn drawing a card and the number on the card corresponds to a different action (for example a card with the number eight on it means ‘mate,’ so you pick a person to drink with).
 Once the card has been pulled, it needs to be inserted into the tab on the beer.
 The person that causes the tab to pop or the person that draws the last King card (hence King’s Cup) has to then finish the drink.
 Having a deck of waterproof cards like this striking gold set from EAY is handy should things start to get a little rowdy.

-9. Truth or Drink Drinking Card Game
+9. Never Have I Ever Drinking Card Game

 14. Three Man